LeNikota/linked_list/README.md

 - Removes the value at the index
 - If the index not specified removes the first value;
-- Throw an exception if the index negative or less then the size of the list
+- Throw an exception if the index negative or bigger or equal to the size of the list

 ```JS
 removeAt(index = 0) {